Silanide

 A silanide is a chemical compound containing an anionic silicon(IV) centre, the parent ion being SiH3−.
-The hydrogen atoms can also be substituted to produced more complex derivative anions such as tris(trimethylsilyl)silanide (hypersilyl), tris(tert-butyl)silanide, tris(pentafluoroethyl)silanide, or triphenylsilanide.
+The hydrogen atoms can also be substituted to produce more complex derivative anions such as tris(trimethylsilyl)silanide (hypersilyl), tris(tert-butyl)silanide, tris(pentafluoroethyl)silanide, or triphenylsilanide.
 The simple silanide ion can also be called trihydridosilanide or silyl hydride.

 Formation

 The simplest trihydridosilanides can be produced from a triphenylsilanide in a reaction with hydrogen or PhSiH3 at standard conditions.
 The triphenylsilanide can be made in a reaction of Ph3SiSiMe3 with the metal tert-butoxy compound.

 Reacting hydrogen with potassium triphenylsilyl K(Me6TREN)SiPh3 can yield potassium silanide.

 Other method to form silanides are to heat a heavy metal silicide with hydrogen, or react the dissolved metal with silane.

 Atomic metals can react directly with silane to yield unstable molecules with HMSiH3 formulae.
 These can be condensed into a noble gas matrix.
 With titanium this also yields molecules with hydrogen bridging between silicon and titanium.